mheap/nexmo-developer/_use_cases/en/number-insight-async-tutorial.md

 ## Conclusion

-In this tutorial, you created a simple application that uses the Number Insight Advanced Async API to return data to a webhook.
+In this tutorial, you created an application that uses the Number Insight Advanced Async API to return data to a webhook.

 The tutorial did not cover some of the features specific to the Advanced API such as IP address matching, reachability and roaming status.
 Review the [documentation](/number-insight/overview) to learn how to use these features.